 The Food Standards Agency (FSA) hold a lot of relevant information on their website, including how to set up a food business and how to register your food business with the local authority

 If you are setting up a food business you must register it with us at least 28 days before you begin serving food.

 There is no charge and the registration cannot be refused.
 Once registered it is not necessary to re-register, unless there is a significant change in the business (such as a name change, or change of food business operator).

 Food Businesses Producing Food of Animal Origin

-A series of meat related guidance notes are available on the Food Standards Agency website.
+A series of meat-related guidance notes are available from the Food Standards Agency

 Food Hygiene Training

 All food handlers must be trained commensurate to their work activities.
 The usual way for food handlers to be trained is to gain a Level 2 Award in Food Hygiene.
 Food business operators are also required to receive adequate training in the application of Hazard Analysis Critical Control Point (HACCP).

 The Council offers a number of Food Hygiene Training courses

 Remember that you are not obliged to train with the Council, as many other bodies offer appropriate training.